Subscribe To This Site

 Marriage Counseling

-When your marriage becomes troubled, you may decide to seek Christian based marriage counseling that incorporates your beliefs and values into the treatment plan.
+You might decide to seek Christian based marriage counseling when your marriage becomes troubled because this spiritual counseling incorporates your beliefs and values into the treatment plan.

 This blending of religion and therapy is called clinical integration, which is defined in the literature as “the incorporation of religious or spiritual beliefs, values, and methods into the process of psychotherapy that results in a different way of being a therapist, understanding the client, or doing therapy.”(1)